 Components of hot start cost include:

 Start Fuel Consumed is the amount of fuel consumed from first fire of start process to breaker closing (including auxiliary boiler fuel).

+Sync to Min Fuel Consumed is the amount of fuel consumed from breaker closing to the achievement of the Minimum Economic Capacity Operating Output.

+Sync to Min Energy Revenue is an estimate of the energy market revenues received from breaker closing to the achievement of the Minimum Economic Capacity Operating Output.
+This offsets the fuel consumed in the start-up cost calculation.

-Shutdown Fuel Consumed is the amount of fuel consumed from breaker opening of the previous shutdown to initialization of the (hot) unit start-up, excluding normal plant heating/auxiliary equipment fuel requirements.
+Shutdown Fuel Consumed is the amount of fuel consumed from breaker opening of the previous shutdown to initialization of the unit start-up, excluding normal plant heating/auxiliary equipment fuel requirements.

 Station Service from initiation of start sequence to breaker closing (total station use minus normal base station use) priced at the Station Service rate and station service after breaker opening during shutdown (station service during shutdown should be that associated with the normal unit auxiliary equipment operated during shutdown in excess of base unit use, this station service is not to include VOM or non-normal use) priced at the Station Service rate.